-- (B) Report the NOEC value for survival, Parameter No. TOM3D. - (C) Report the highest (critical dilution or control) Coefficient of Variation, Parameter No. TQM3D. - d.
+- (G) Report the higher (critical dilution or control) Coefficient of Variation, Parameter No. TQP3B - d.
 Enter the following codes on the DMR for retests only: - i.
-For retest number 1, Parameter 22415, enter a "1" if the NOEC for survival is less than the critical dilution; otherwise, enter a "0." - ii.
-For retest number 2, Parameter 22416, enter a "1" if the NOEC for survival is less than the critical dilution; otherwise, enter a "0." - iii.
-For retest number 3, Parameter 51443, enter a "1" if the NOEC for survival is less than the critical dilution; otherwise, enter a "0."
+For retest number 1, Parameter 22415, enter a '1' if the NOEC for survival and/or sub-lethal effects is less than the critical dilution; otherwise, enter a '0' - ii.
+For retest number 2, Parameter 22416, enter a '1' if the NOEC for survival and/or sub-lethal effects is less than the critical dilution; otherwise, enter a '0' - iii.
+For retest number 3, Parameter 51443, enter a '1' if the NOEC for survival and/or sub-lethal effects is less than the critical dilution; otherwise, enter a '0'